Essashah/Essashah/README.md

 I am open to collaborating on projects related to AI, machine learning, data science, and software development.
 Whether it’s an open-source initiative, a research project, or developing an innovative application, I’m excited to work with others who share my passion for technology and innovation.

 📫 **How to Reach Me**:
-Feel free to connect with me via [essashah10@gmail.com](mailto:essashah10@gmail.com) or visit my [portfolio](https://your-portfolio-link).
+Feel free to connect with me via [essashah10@gmail.com](mailto:essashah10@gmail.com).
 I'm always open to discussing new ideas, potential collaborations, or simply connecting with like-minded professionals.

 ## 🚀 Skills
 Here are some technologies I work with: